 Suicide has grown into a major public health problem.
-In response, New York State has been aggressively pursuing impactful suicide prevention programming.
-While both the nation and State have witnessed an increase in the suicide rate over the last two decades, New York’s rate has stayed about the same since 2012.
+In response, New York State has been pursuing impactful suicide prevention programming.
+While both the nation and State have seen an increase in the suicide rate over the last two decades, New York’s rate has stayed about the same since 2012.

 More work must be done.

-OMH's Suicide Prevention Office
+OMH's Suicide Prevention Center (SPCNY)

 Visit www.preventsuicideny.org to find trainings, county-coalitions, and other resources.